Provincial Health Services Authority

-Provincial Health Services Authority (PHSA) is a publicly funded health service provider in the province of British Columbia.
-PHSA is unique in Canada as the only health authority having a province-wide mandate for specialized health services, although within British Columbia the First Nations Health Authority is also non-regional and highly dispersed.
-The five other health authorities in the province have regional jurisdiction.
-Services are provided either directly through PHSA agencies or through funding or collaboration with regional health authorities.
+Provincial Health Services Authority (PHSA) is a publicly funded health authority in the Canadian province of British Columbia.
+Established in December 2001, it is the only health authority in the province with a province-wide mandate for specialized clinical services, although the First Nations Health Authority also operates non-regionally.
+The province's other six health authorities (Fraser Health, Interior Health, Island Health, Northern Health, Vancouver Coastal Health, and Providence Health Care) have geographic jurisdictions.